ConjurTech/slate/source/includes/api/_tickers.html.md

 ```

-Returns last price of given symbol(s).
-Defaults to all symbols.
+Returns last price of the requested symbol(s) / base(s).
+Defaults to all symbols & bases.

 ### HTTP Request